vitogit/pgn-tactics-generator/README.md

 ## Problems?

 #### Stockfish errors
-- If you have problems building stockfish try downloading stockfish directly https://stockfishchess.org/download/
+- If you have problems building Stockfish try downloading Stockfish directly https://stockfishchess.org/download/

 ## Want to see all my chess related projects?
 Check [My projects](http://vitomd.com/blog/projects/) for a full detailed list.